 Hi!
 I’m Emma.

-I'm dedicated to crafting innovative technologies that enhance social impact and bring people together.
+I'm dedicated to designing innovative technology that enhances social impact and brings people together.

 ...amongst other things!